The Ultimate Guide to RV Camping in Louisiana

 Amusement Park, Zoos, and Wildlife Refuges

-Amusement parks are another excellent family attraction option in Louisiana.
-We appreciate that everyone from the littlest toddler to the adults can enjoy amusement parks together.
-The best amusement parks in Louisiana are probably Dixie Landin’ and Blue Bayou in Baton Rouge, but any of them would provide a good time.
+Amusement parks are another excellent family attraction in Louisiana.
+We appreciate that everyone from the littlest toddlers to adults can enjoy amusement parks together.
+The best amusement parks in Louisiana are Dixie Landin’ and Blue Bayou in Baton Rouge, but all of them provide a good time.

-We also highly recommend zoos to families traveling together.
-When in Louisiana, you’ll find the Audubon Zoo and Audubon Aquarium in New Orleans, BREC’s Baton Rouge Zoo in Baton Rouge, and the Shreveport Aquarium in Shreveport.
+We also highly recommend zoos for families traveling together.
+While in Louisiana, you’ll find the Audubon Zoo and Audubon Aquarium in New Orleans, BREC’s Baton Rouge Zoo in Baton Rouge, and the Shreveport Aquarium in Shreveport.

 Safety and Preparedness when RV Camping in Louisiana

-Obviously, you will want to ensure you are safe while RV camping in Louisiana.
-Packing a first aid kit is a good first step, and driving carefully will certainly help as well.
-But what about natural disasters and wild animals?
-Well, you can go in prepared for those as well.
+You will want to ensure you are safe while RV camping in Louisiana.
+Packing a first aid kit is a good first step, and driving carefully will help as well.
+But you can take a few steps to be prepared for other dangers as well.

 Weather Conditions and Natural Disaster Preparedness

-Downloading a couple of good weather apps and paying attention to push notifications will ensure you know about any impending storms.
-If a hurricane is headed your way, simply pack up the RV and get out of the way of it.
+Downloading a couple of good weather apps and paying attention to push notifications will inform you of any impending storms.
+If a hurricane is headed your way, take warnings seriously and evacuate.
 If a tornado warning is issued, grab a radio, flashlight, and some food and water, then head to a tornado shelter.

 Wildlife Encounters and Precautions